Foie gras with mustard seeds and spring onions in duck jus

 An entire foie gras (partly prepared for a terrine).

-has been specially fattened.
+Foie gras (pronounced /fwɑːˈɡrɑː/ in English; French for "fat liver") is a food product made of the liver of a duck or goose that has been specially fattened.
 This fattening is typically achieved through gavage (force-feeding) corn, according to French law,[1] though outside of France it is occasionally produced using natural feeding.
 Pâté de foie gras was formerly known as "Strasbourg pie" in English due to that city being a major producer of this food product.[2]

 Foie gras is a popular and well-known delicacy in French cuisine.
 Its flavour is described as rich, buttery, and delicate, unlike that of a regular duck or goose liver.
 Foie gras is sold whole, or is prepared into mousse, parfait, or pâté (the lowest quality), and may also be served as an accompaniment to another food item, such as steak.
 French law states that "Foie gras belongs to the protected cultural and gastronomical heritage of France."[3]